Graciela Borges

 Graciela Borges (/es/; born Graciela Noemí Zabala; June 10, 1941) is an Argentine television and film actress.

+Life and career

 Borges was born in Dolores.
 Having made her film debut at 14, she has acted in over fifty films and was featured in 2006 in Vogue Paris as "the great actress of Argentine cinema".

 In 2002, Borges received her first Silver Condor Award for Best Actress for her role in Lucrecia Martel's highly acclaimed La ciénaga.
 In 2015, the Argentine Film Critics Association recognized her with a lifetime achievement Silver Condor Award.